isaacdarcilla/996CSU/README.md

 * Administrator can now view annual total requests
 * Added a feature: Employee who logged in for the first time can now setup their own account
 * Redesigned the Profile page of the employee

+Version 0.3.3
+* Released on May 22, 2019
 * Employees can now view the documentation
 * Administrator can now filter data by year and ensure the website loads fast
 * Administrator can now filter their response by months
+* Updated the links
+* Fix bugs in linking
+* Fix bugs in View Mode
+* Optimized select option in Employee page

 ### Bug Hunting